JaPitt/GEARS/index.md

 <p>If you use this toolbox and publish the results, please cite it with the following references.</p>

 <p> Regarding the methodology: <br>
-Pitt, J.A. and J.R.
-Banga (2018) Parameter estimation in models of biological oscillators: an automated regularised estimation approach.
+Pitt, J.A. and Banga, J.R.
+(2018) Parameter estimation in models of biological oscillators: an automated regularised estimation approach.
 Submitted. </p>

 <p> Regarding the software:<br>